matomo-org/developer-documentation/docs/generated/master/Piwik/ViewDataTable/Config.md

 Config
 ======

-Contains base display properties for ViewDataTables.
+Contains base display properties for [Plugin\ViewDataTable](/api-reference/Piwik/Plugin/ViewDataTable)s.

 Description
 -----------

-Manipulating these properties
+Manipulating these
-in a ViewDataTable instance will change how its report will be displayed.
+properties in a ViewDataTable instance will change how its report will be displayed.

 <a name="client-side-properties-desc"></a>
 **Client Side Properties**